Rub n' Buff metallic wax. It comes in several different colors.

 **Also, wear latex gloves to keep it off your hands, and it does stink so a paper mask from Lowe's works well.
 I even found a pack of 12 masks at the dollar store, oh and the spray bottle too.
 Go figure!

-If you mess up with your Rub n' Buff you can use paint thinner/ Deglosser to remove it, or sand it, or paint over it and give it another go!
+If you mess up with your Rub n' Buff you can use paint thinner/ Deglosser to remove it, or paint over it and give it another go!

 ***DON'T USE THE PAINT TECHNIQUE ON LEATHER** just rub it on with a cloth undiluted.

 I have also noticed that some of the colors are harder to work with than others.
+The Silver Leaf and the gold colors are much smoother and easier to work with.
 I haven't tried all the colors yet, but I'll try and put together another post to fill you in on all that too!